i2group/analyze/documentation/developer_essentials_example_documents.md

-Configuring the "binary documents access" example project
+﻿Configuring the "binary documents access" example project
 =========================================================

 The "data access on-demand" approach to data acquisition in the Intelligence Analysis Platform involves querying external data through a new service.
 In Developer Essentials, the `da-subset-documents-example` example extends the `da-subset-filesystem-example` example to include images or other binary documents in the returned data.